Grays Harbor County, WA

 None of the households in Grays Harbor County, WA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2021, there were 11.7 times more White (Non-Hispanic) residents (58.6k people) in Grays Harbor County, WA than any other race or ethnicity.
-There were 5k White (Hispanic) and 3.36k Two+ (Non-Hispanic) residents, the second and third most common ethnic groups.
+In 2024, there were 17.6 times more White (Non-Hispanic) residents (58.6k people) in Grays Harbor County, WA than any other race or ethnicity.
+There were 3.33k Other (Hispanic) and 2.95k Two Races Excluding Other, & Three or More Races (Non-Hispanic) residents, the second and third most common ethnic groups.

 Citizenship